broadinstitute/mea-cas13/README.md

 # MEAs for Cas13 diagnostic guide design &nbsp;&middot;&nbsp; [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE)

-The model-guided exploration algorithms (MEAs) implemented in this repository design diagnostic probes that optimize well-defined functions over viral sequence diversity.
+The model-guided exploration algorithms (MEAs) implemented in this repository design diagnostic guides that optimize well-defined functions over viral sequence diversity.

 To learn more, please see our [preprint](blank link) that describes the algorithms implemented here and computat